stephenbeese/FizzyBeese/TESTING.md

 ## CSS
-I ran each css file through the W3C CSS validation service and I recieved no errors.
+I ran each CSS file through the W3C CSS validation service and I received no errors.

 The files I tested were:
 - static/css/base.css